-Please note: if you have landed here looking to contact the Port Augusta Magistrates Court please see their contact details here.
+Please note: to contact the Port Augusta Courthouse go to the Port Augusta Magistrates Court – please see their contact details here.

 Port Augusta Courthouse 1884, South Australia